WesWedding/test-electron-background-throttle/README.md

 ![expected error](raf error.png)

 ## Electron Versions
-Behavior appears incorrect on version 1.5.0 and above.
+Behavior appears incorrect between version 1.5.0 and 8.0.0.

 This test borrows heavily [nathansobo's original RAF test](https://github.com/nathansobo/disable-renderer-backgrounding-test-case) for the same issue.
 This is mostly just a fresher version using Electron Quickstart and a more recent Electron version.